 - Mix the dry ingredients: In small bowl, sift together the flour, salt and baking powder.
 Add Orange zest and mix to distribute.

-- Mix the wet ingredients: In a separate bowl, beat the olive oil and sugar on medium speed until blended.
-Add the egg and vanilla extract and beat for 3 minutes or until pale in color and light consistency.
+- Mix the wet ingredients: In a separate bowl, beat the olive oil and sugar on medium speed until blended, about 1 minute.
+Followed by the egg and vanilla extract and beat for 3 minutes or until pale in color and light consistency.

 - Dry Ingredients + Wet Ingredients: Sift the dry ingredients onto the wet ingredients then manually fold until combined.
 Do this in 2 addition to avoid over mixing.